LenweSaralonde/Musician/README.md

 The other instruments are mapped to the closest-sounding instrument among the 16 available (violin → fiddle, piano → dulcimer, guitar → lute etc.).

 The drum kits are replaced by traditional percussions such as a bodhrán (frame drum), a tambourine and a shaker.
-Since version *1.3*, a standard drum kit is also available for heavy metal songs.
+A standard drum kit is also available for heavy metal songs.

 Check the mappings in [Musician.MidiMapping.lua](https://github.com/LenweSaralonde/Musician/blob/master/constants/Musician.MidiMapping.lua) for details.